 Mac's Upholstery is tops in car and truck seat repair.
 There are "right" and "wrong" ways to repair a car or truck seat.
 We're posting this page to review some of the more commmon seat repair dos and don'ts.

-People frequently call Mac's Upholstery asking how to repair a torn car seat or a damaged truck seat.
+People frequently call Mac's Upholstery asking how to repair a torn car seat, how to repair leather car seat or how to fix a damaged truck seat.
 There's no easy answer.
 It depends on a couple of things: how do you want the seat to look after the repair and how long do you want the repair to last.

 Duct Tape Seat RepairIf the repair is temporary or strictly for functional purposes, a few strips of duct tape over the damaged area may work for a while.
 Colored cloth or vinyl tape is another popular fix.
 Of course, the brand of tape, its adhesive properties, weather conditions and the location of the tear make a big difference.